 skiing in austria

 Don't forget that many hotels in places such as Lech and St Anton get booked up well in advance for the busy periods in the winter.
-There is already much less availability for Christmas and New Year, while those wanting to ski at half term or during the busy weeks leading up to Mardi Gras (Shrove Tuesday) should get their bookings in as quickly as possible.
+Things are a little quieter after New Year, but those wanting to ski at half term or during the busy weeks leading up to Mardi Gras (Shrove Tuesday) should get their bookings in as quickly as possible.

 With all of the resorts, village accommodation availability can be checked from the search boxes on the skiing and travel pages, or for individual hotels on the hotels page.